Tottenham sign Gedson Fernandes from Benfica on 18-month loan deal | Goal.com

 Fernandes is a box-to-box midfielder by trade, and could inject much-needed energy in Tottenham's starting XI heading into a crucial period.

-Mourinho's side must beat Watford at the weekend to stay in the hunt for a top-four finish come May.
+Mourinho's side will be desperate to beat Watford to stay in the hunt for a top-four finish come May.

 Spurs have already slipped to eighth in the Premier League table after 22 fixtures, nine points adrift of Chelsea - who currently occupy the final Champions League spot.